al1brn/geonodes/generation/docgen/doc/class.md

 Capture methods and properties from another Class

-substitution texthis method allows to get the documentation of inherited items of a class which is not documentated.
+This method allows to get the documentation of inherited items of a class which is not documentated.